Blog

 In-person seminars filter for seriousness.
 Individuals who attend have already demonstrated interest and commitment.

-Dinner seminars continue to perform well in many markets because they increase attendance rates.
+Dinner seminars continue to perform well across many markets because they increase attendance.
 Education-only events also succeed, particularly when marketed as workshops rather than sales presentations.
+The most successful advisors combine:

 • Direct mail invitations